ibm-cloud-docs/key-protect/monitor-sysdig-metrics.md

     </td>
     <td>
       <p>
-        The name of the resource group being measured by the service.
+        The name of the resource group associated with the Key Protect service instance.
       </p>
     </td>
   </tr>